roqua/documentation/content/rom_v1/rider.md

 To protect the transmission of HL7 traffic, we need to set up an encrypted VPN tunnel to your network.

+* As VPN endpoints, we prefer to set up VPNs between two public IP addresses.
+  This prevents any kind of collision between IP addresses used by either us, or other parties that have VPNs with us.

-* Our network is using the 10.0.0.0/8 range internally.
+  If this is absolutely impossible, our network is using the 10.0.0.0/8 range internally.
 Yours probably does too.
-  To prevent collisions and routing problems we should pick one of the other private ranges for our VPN-traffic, e.g. 172.16.0.0/12.
+To prevent collisions and routing problems we should pick IP addresses in of the other private ranges, e.g. 172.16.0.0/12.

 * We would like to set up monitoring to check that the VPN is actually responsive.
   For this, we will need one IP-address on your end that responds to `ping`.
 We